Lesson 11: Abraham and Isaac

 Preparation

-2. b.
-Book of Mormon and a Pearl of Great Price.
+- b.
+A Book of Mormon and a Pearl of Great Price.

 Suggested Lesson Development